fisshy/g2j/README.md

 #### config.generate.json

-Create this file in the folder you want to generate the files.
+Create this file in the folder you want to generate the files in.

 - Range -> See Google Spreadsheet API v4 for more info.
 ```bash